poa00/Floating-Clock/README.md

 If someone would have some ideas regarding the development, or found some errors.
 Please contact me ;)

+## 2022 Update (David Hollebeek)
+* Updated to .Net 4.8.2
+* Updated to Visual Studio 2022
+* Fixed security concern that might Marshal a string as ANSI and then pass it to a Windows Unicode API.
+* Improved Regionalization to use standard OS formats rather than constructing the strings in code.
+	- Ex.
+The date in the US shows as ""November 25"" instead of the European ""25 November"".
+	- For all cultures supported by Windows the Date and Time should now appear the way a user from that culture would expect.

 ## 2020 Update
 * Updated to .Net 4.7.2
 * Added storing settings in registry